 Practices of External Collaboration for Service Delivery (Work Package 7 – WP7)

-The WP7 team studies different kinds of partnerships between government, private stakeholders, and users in the creation and delivery of innovative services.
-It focuses on a variety of conditions involved in the collaborative innovation of external service creation and delivery (including partnership features such as partnership structure, management, leadership and trust, features of the involved individuals and organizations such as attitudes, skills, knowledge, and incentives, the use of ICT in the partnership, and user involvement).
+The WP7 team studied different kinds of partnerships between government, private stakeholders, and users in the creation and delivery of innovative services.
+It focused on a variety of conditions involved in the collaborative innovation of external service creation and delivery (including partnership features such as partnership structure, management, leadership and trust, features of the involved individuals and organizations such as attitudes, skills, knowledge, and incentives, the use of ICT in the partnership, and user involvement).

-The WP7 team aims at answering the research question whether and under which conditions different types of partnerships result in the development and implementation of innovative public services and to what extent this is caused by
+The WP7 team aimed at answering the research question whether and under which conditions different types of partnerships result in the development and implementation of innovative public services and to what extent this is caused by

 - Processes of collaborative innovation,

 - Features of individuals, organisations, and the external environment,

 - The use of ICT in the collaboration, and